What are token swaps?

 Regular token swaps

 The concept of token swapping through both exchanges is the same — you sell a token you already own and buy an equivalent value of the other token.
-However, the amount of control you have over your assets differs in both exchanges.
+However, the amount of control you have over your digital assets differs in both exchanges.

 Centralized exchanges are custodial, meaning they have ultimate control over your assets.
 Decentralized exchanges, on the other hand, offer users complete control over their assets, which they store using a non-custodial wallet.